Reviews You Can Rely On

 Credit: Ian McEleney

 We're also big fans of the full-length zippers on the Feathered Friends and Western Mountaineering bags.
-Both companies' bags have an internal strip of plastic in the adjacent fabric to direct the fabric away from the zipper teeth and further reduce the chance of snagging.
+Both companies' bags have an internal strip of plastic in the adjacent fabric to direct the fabric away from the zipper teeth and reduce the risk of snagging.
 Feathered Friends bags also feature a Y-shaped, anti-snag zipper slider.

 backpacking sleeping bag - the feathered friends bags that we tried feature a y-shaped zipper...